Looking for HSC PDHPE past papers to practice your skills and apply your knowledge? You’ve come to the right place. Go straight to papers>>

 Completing HSC PDHPE past papers will give you a good idea of what to expect in your final exams.
-Although the HSC PDHPE syllabus changed in 2012, we’ve got HSC PDHPE past papers from 2002 to 2019 to help you.
+Although the HSC PDHPE syllabus changed in 2012, we’ve got HSC PDHPE past papers from 2002 onwards to help you.

 We’ve organised the past papers by course and year, naming the links as accurately as possible.
 If you find any errors, please let us know.